James Goldsmith: Business career

-Goldsmith, a reader of financial statements, realised that in the case of Crown Zellerbach the underlying value of the timberland assets alone, carried at only $12.5m on the balance sheet, was worth more than the target company's total market capitalisation of around $900m.
+Goldsmith, a reader of financial statements, realised that in the case of Crown Zellerbach the underlying value of the timberland assets alone, carried at only $12.5 million on the balance sheet, was worth more than the target company's total market capitalisation of around $900 million.

 With this insight, Goldsmith began raids that left him with a holding company owning huge tracts of timberland acquired at virtually no net cost.
-The majority of the pulp and paper assets were sold to James River Corporation in 1986, which in turn became a part of Georgia-Pacific in 2000.
-(The brown paper container division became Gaylord Container).
+The majority of the pulp and paper assets were sold in 1986 to James River Corporation, which in turn became a part of Georgia-Pacific in 2000.
+(The brown paper container division became Gaylord Container.)

 Additionally, in 1986, Goldsmith's companies reportedly made $90 million from an attempted hostile takeover of the Goodyear Tire and Rubber Company, although he regarded this profit as an inadequate consolation for the failure to carry the bid through to a successful conclusion.
 The management of the company coordinated a virulent campaign against Goldsmith, involving unions, the press, and politicians at state and federal level.

 Goldsmith retired to Mexico in 1987, having anticipated the market crash that year and liquidated his assets.
 However, he continued corporate raiding, including an attempt on British-American Tobacco in 1989 (for which he joined Kerry Packer and Jacob Rothschild).
-He also swapped his American timber assets for a 49.9 percent stake in Newmont Mining and remained on the board of Newmont until he liquidated his stake through open-market trades in 1993.
+He also swapped his American timber assets for a 49.9% stake in Newmont Mining and remained on the board of Newmont until he liquidated his stake through open-market trades in 1993.
 He had been precluded by the original purchase of Newmont from acquiring a controlling shareholding in the company.
 In 1990, Goldsmith also began a lower-profile, but also profitable, global "private equity style" investment operation.
 By 1994, executives working in his employ in Hong Kong had built a substantial position in the intermediation of global strategic raw-material flows.

 A large Hong Kong-linked and Goldsmith-funded stake in one of the world's largest nickel operations, INCO Indonesia, was also disclosed in the 1990s, showing Goldsmith's ability to position capital before a trend became obvious to others.
 The group was also a major backer of the Hong Kong-based and Singapore listed major raw material player Noble Group, with low-profile long-time Goldsmith protégé Tobias Brown serving for many years as the company's non-executive chairman.